kotlin-multiplatforms/awesome-kotlin-multiplatforms/README.md

 # Awesome Kotlin Multiplatforms

-A curated list of awesome Kotlin related stuff inspired by awesome-kotlin.
+A curated list of awesome Kotlin multiplatform related stuff inspired by awesome-kotlin.

 ## Table of Contents